kthom123/js_game_pt1/README.md

 ### How to use

-Runs the app in the development mode.
+Run the app in the development mode.
 Open index.html to view it in your browser.

 The page will reload when you make changes.